 The NRA actually went on to help to write many of the federal laws restricting gun use in the 20th century.
 In the 1920s and 1930s, the NRA’s leaders helped write and lobby for the first federal gun control laws—the very kinds of laws that the modern NRA now opposes.

 Why am I fixated on Aunt Kate’s little pistol?
 (22LR & 22Magnum cartridges, genuine cocobolo grip).
 My own spouse still has, salted away somewhere, a few of the antique rifles that he collected as a boy.
-Of all the guns in the world, Aunt Kate’s is the only one I can take out of circulation.
+Of all the guns in the world, Aunt Kate’s is the only one I have been able to take out of circulation.

 (For more on the history of gun control, see Adam Winkler, Gunfight: the Battle over the Right to Bear Arms in America.)